cassgtz/Costco-Protein-Webapp/README.md

 # Costco Protein Finds Web Application
 #### Project Overview
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is a multi-page web application that displays high-protein items from Costco.
+It is a multi-page web application built on the MERN stack that displays high-protein items from Costco.
 Users are able to search items by name, protein amount, and food category.
 Users can also post reviews for each item.

 * Frontend: React
   * multi-page using routing